 How many times have you opened a book and saw a bunch of long paragraphs, barely any dialogue, and you left it aside, not buying it?
-To me, those types of books resemble a college textbook that I must learn by heart or else I will fail the exam.
-Upon seeing such a book, my brain automatically goes into a defense mode.
+Those types of books resemble a college textbook that we as readers feel like we must learn by heart or else we will fail the exam.
+Upon seeing such a book, human brain automatically goes into a defense mode.
 You will not read this.

 ALSO READ: 5 Writing Problems and How to Solve Them

-This means that I will leave that book and spare my money or buy something else with an “easier story”.
+This means that we will leave that book and spare the money or buy something else with a “lighter story”.
 While you write, try to occasionally think about how your paragraphs look like to a reader who never saw your name before but should be inclined to buy your work.
 Help them decide to buy it by splitting up the paragraphs.

 3. J. K. Rowling’s Best Writing Tips: